snowplow-archive/snowplow.github.com/_posts/2014-09-xx-snowplow-0.9.7-released-with-important-bug-fixes.md

 <h3><a name="upgrading-config">4.2 Updating EmrEtlRunner's configuration</a></h3>
 </div>

-Update your EmrEtlRunner's `config.yml` file.
-Update your Hadoop shred job's version to 0.2.1, like so:
+In your EmrEtlRunner's `config.yml` file, update your Hadoop shred job's version to 0.2.1, like so:

 {% highlight yaml %}
   :versions: